Stocks rally on Wall Street; job market remains strong

-Stocks rallied in late morning trading on Wall Street Thursday as investors reviewed the latest government update showing that the labor market remains strong.
+Stocks rallied on Wall Street in afternoon trading Thursday as investors reviewed the latest government update showing that the labor market remains strong.

-The S&P 500 rose 1.7% as of 11:31 a.m.
+The S&P 500 rose 1.8% as of 1:46 p.m.
 Eastern.
-Roughly 95% of stocks within the benchmark index gained ground.
+More than 95% of stocks within the benchmark index gained ground.
 It’s the latest oscillation in what has been a volatile, holiday-shortened week for stocks.

 Investors have been hoping for a “Santa Claus” rally.
 That’s Wall Street’s term for when stocks rise in the last five trading days of December and first two of January.
 Even a late rally likely wouldn’t change the broader market’s trajectory for the month.